 Why the moon has phases?

-The moon orbits around the earth in a prograde motion and is tidally locked with it.
+The moon orbits around the earth in a prograde motion and is tidally locked.
 It means the same side of the moon faces the earth all the time.
 As the moon revolves around the Earth, the side facing the Earth is differently lit from 0% to 100% by the sunlight.
 We only see that part of the moon that is lit and is reflecting sunlight to Earth.

-Phases of the moon
+The different phases of the moon

 New moon